simplejson/simplejson/index.rst

    UTF-8 (e.g. latin-1), then an appropriate *encoding* name must be specified.
-   Encodings that are not ASCII based (such as UCS-2) are not allowed, and should be wrapped with ``codecs.getreader(fp)(encoding)``, or simply decoded to a :class:`unicode` object and passed to :func:`loads`.
+   Encodings that are not ASCII based (such as UCS-2) are not allowed, and should be wrapped with ``codecs.getreader(fp)(encoding)``, or simply decoded to a :class:`str` object and passed to :func:`loads`.
 The default setting of ``'utf-8'`` is fastest and should be using whenever possible.

-   If *fp.read()* returns :class:`str` then decoded JSON strings that contain only ASCII characters may be parsed as :class:`str` for performance and memory reasons.
+   In Python 2, if *fp.read()* returns :class:`str` then decoded JSON strings that contain only ASCII characters may be parsed as :class:`str` for performance and memory reasons.
 If your code expects only :class:`unicode` the appropriate solution is to wrap fp with a reader as demonstrated above.

    *object_hook* is an optional function that will be called with the result of any object literal decode (a :class:`dict`).
 The return value of